Macdonald index from 3d TQFT: Macdonald index formula

 \subsection{Conjectural formula for the Macdonald index from IR formula}

-The main result of this paper is a conjectural formula for the Macdonald index, given as a certain modification of the IR formula of \cite{Cordova:2015nma} obtained by evaluating the trace of an operator $\mathcal{O}$ (called the Kontsevich-Soibelman operator) constructed out of the BPS particle spectrum in the Coulomb branch.
-The BPS particle spectrum varies along the Coulomb branch moduli space, in particular as it crosses a certain codimension 1 wall subspace.
-A crucial property of the operator $\mathcal{O}$ is that it is wall-crossing invariant, so that it is an invariant of the 4d theory.
-It was found that the trace of $\mathcal{O}$ computes the Schud index of the 4d theory.
-Let us briefly review their formula.
+It is conjectured in \cite{Cordova:2015nma} that the Schur index can be computed by evaluating the trace of an operator $\mathcal{O}$ in quantum torus algebra, known as the Kontsevich-Soibelman (KS) operator, constructed out of the BPS particle spectrum in the Coulomb branch of the 4d theory.
+The spectrum of BPS particles depends on the point on the Coulomb branch and can jump across codimension-one walls of marginal stability.
+A key property of the operator $\mathcal{O}$ is that it remains invariant under wall-crossing, and therefore it defines an invariant of the 4d theory.